jhe274/Jiachen-He.github.io/_pages/cv.md

 ======
 * **Graduate Research Assistant**
   University of Kentucky, August 2019 - Present
-  - **Software Development**: Developed Python package for the wavelength meter, facilitating efficient communication and buffer usage without relying on low-level SCPI commands.
+  - **Software Development**: Strong background in scientific programming, developed Python package for the wavelength meter, facilitating efficient communication and buffer usage without relying on low-level SCPI commands.

   - **Data Analysis**: Created and implemented multiple Python scripts for comprehensive Faraday rotation data analysis.
 All scripts and packages are available on GitHub to promote transparency and collaboration in scientific research.